 So what about IT?
 How does that factor in?

 Consider how system downtime or instability impacts your costs.
-If the running of your service hinges on technology — to the point that you couldn’t possibly sustain it in the event of a hardware or software failure — then outsourcing could be the way forward.
+If the running of your service hinges on technology -- to the point that you couldn’t possibly sustain it in the event of a hardware or software failure -- then outsourcing could be the way forward.
 For more information on Business IT support, read our post on the Benefits of Business IT Support For Small Companies In London.
+Alternatively, you can go straight in to the IT Support for SME’s page, which includes SME's guide price and the services we offer small to medium businesses in London.

 UK IT Service is responsible for ensuring that our clients’ systems are always operational and working day and night.
 We proactively monitor their technology to detect hardware or software faults before they hamper productivity.
 In the event of an unforeseeable fault, making a rapid recovery is our top priority.
 We know how important continuity is to your growing business.